hiulian69/Bank_Churn_Prediction/README.md

 ## Discussion, Conclusions, Future improvements

-Logistic regression was conducted in order to understand the importance of the features.
+Following features have been identified as best predictors of churn:

 ![Alt Text](/Pictures/Important_features.png)

-how will you explain the model to the management of the bank how much benefit/improvement should the bank expect
+How much benefit/improvement should the bank expect

 Conclusion
 *